News and updates on the IFoA Learning Change Programme

 01 July 2021

-As announced by our new President Louise Pryor at her presidential address, a Climate Risk and Sustainability course is scheduled to launch in late autumn of this year.
+As announced by our new President Louise Pryor at her presidential address, a Climate Risk and Sustainability course is scheduled to launch in early 2022.
 We are currently running a pilot programme for the first 5 modules, supported by a group of volunteers.
-The pilot programme began on the 07 June and is scheduled to finish in mid-July.
+The pilot programme began on 07 June and is scheduled to finish in mid-July.
 Feedback from those attending the pilot programme, will be used to shape the content and structure and inform the development of the final modules.
-A further update will be provided at the end of July.